 Remember that scale activity can be monitored relatively easy (although a bit tedious).
 Visually inspect limbs for live scale and/or wrap a branch with a strip of electrical tape plus a strip of double sided tape around that (see image below).
 Focus particularly on trees in blocks with a known history of scale issues.

 If management occurs later, once the crawlers have already settled and/or you cannot find active crawlers in a block with a history of scale, it may be best to treat with Movento (6-9 fl oz/acre).
 Note that Movento should be applied once the trees have substantial leaf area, flushing new growth, and should be tank mixed with an adjuvant that has spreading and penetrating properties.
-Anecdotally, I have applied Movento late April and have had good success.
+Anecdotally, I have applied Movento late April and have had really good success.

 Take care, everyone!